rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 let (y, dydx) = valueWithGradient(at: x, in: foo)
 ```

-#### `valueWithPullback(at:in:)`
+#### `valueWithPullback(at:of:)`

-`valueWithPullback(at:in:)` is the most general form of differential operator
+`valueWithPullback(at:of:)` is the most general form of mathematical
-for reverse-mode automatic differentiation.
-Unlike `valueWithGradient(at:in:)`
+differential operator for reverse-mode automatic differentiation.
+Unlike
-which directly computes the gradient vector, `valueWithPullback(at:in:)` returns
+`valueWithGradient(at:of:)` which directly computes the gradient vector,
-a pullback closure that represents a linear approximation of the input closure
+`valueWithPullback(at:of:)` returns a pullback closure that represents a linear
-at the given value.
-This formulation corresponds exactly to derivative functions
+approximation of the input closure at the given value.
+This formulation
-that are defined with `@derivative`, and enables the most flexibility and
+corresponds exactly to derivative functions that are defined with `@derivative`,
-composability.
-In fact, all other differential operators discussed above are
+and enables the most flexibility and composability.
+In fact, all other
-implemented in terms of `valueWithPullback(at:in:)`.
+higher-order functions discussed above are implemented in terms of
+`valueWithPullback(at:of:)`.

 ```swift
 /// Returns the result and pullback closure by evaluating the provided closure's